Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

 Singleton Surrounds' income level is very high nationally according to the latest ATO data aggregated by AreaSearch for financial year 2022.
 Singleton Surrounds' median income among taxpayers is $55,360 and the average income stands at $73,821.
-These figures compare to Rest of NSW's median income of $49,459 and average income of $62,998 respectively.
+These figures compare to those of Rest of NSW, which are $49,459 and $62,998 respectively.
 Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $62,341 (median) and $83,130 (average) as of September 2025.
 According to 2021 Census figures, household income ranks at the 67th percentile ($2,034 weekly), while personal income sits at the 44th percentile.
-Distribution data shows that 29.6% of residents (1,630 people) fall into the $1,500 - 2,999 bracket, mirroring regional levels where 29.9% occupy this bracket.
-Singleton Surrounds demonstrates considerable affluence with 30.4% earning over $3,000 per week.
-After housing costs, residents retain 86.8% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 5th decile.
+Distribution data shows that the $1,500 - 2,999 bracket dominates with 29.6% of residents (1,644 people).
+This mirrors regional levels where 29.9% occupy this bracket.
+Singleton Surrounds demonstrates considerable affluence with 30.4% earning over $3,000 per week, supporting premium retail and service offerings.
+After housing costs, residents retain 86.8% of income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income